What is the New Hampshire Executive Council?

 The Executive Council approves or rejects all state and federal contracts over $10,000, including the contract that funds PPNNE and other members of the New Hampshire Family Planning Program.
 The New Hampshire Family Planning Program covers preventative sexual and reproductive health care, such as birth control, cancer screenings, and STI testing and treatment, for low-income and uninsured Granite Staters.
 Essential, preventative health care is provided for free or on a sliding scale.

 Since the New Hampshire Family Planning Program was established in 1972, the Executive Council approved this contract without controversy.
 Then, in 2011 and 2015, anti-reproductive health majorities on the Council decided to single out and reject PPNNE’s funding in the contract, injecting politics into the process.

 Now, more than ever, it's critical that judges serving on New Hampshire's courts understand the importance of upholding reproductive rights.
 The U.S. Supreme Court, which is now stacked with ultraconservative Trump appointees, has overturned Roe v.
 Wade, which means that it is up to individual states -- including their courts -- to protect the right to safe, legal abortion.

 Commissioners and Department Heads

 New Political Hurdles for Family Planning Providers

-Funding for providers in the New Hampshire Family Planning Program expired on June 30, 2021.
+Funding for reproductive health care providers in the New Hampshire Family Planning Program expired on June 30, 2021.
 These contracts, including Planned Parenthood of Northern New England’s (PPNNE), fund cancer screenings, STI testing and treatment, birth control, and other safety net care; they do not fund abortion care.

 On September 15, 2021, the Executive Council voted 4-1 to deny a six-month extension to Planned Parenthood of Northern New England’s Family Planning contract.
 Voting to reject contracts were Councilors Kenney (District 1), Stevens (District 3), Gatsas (District 4), and Wheeler (District 5).
 Councilor Warmington (District 2) was the sole vote in support of PPNNE's contract.